chr1st1ank/dike/README.md

 This is useful if the function scales well with the size of the input arguments but you're getting the input data in smaller bits, e.g. as individual HTTP requests.

+The arguments can be batched together as a Python list or optionally also as numpy array.

 Example:

 ```python